 What is Newcastle United's Fans Forum?

-The Fans Forum is a body consisting of supporters and senior club officials which meets four times a year to discuss all areas which affect those who follow the club.
+The Fans Forum is a body consisting of supporters and senior club officials which meets three times each season to discuss all areas which affect those who follow the club.

-It has been reintroduced to enhance communication between fans and the club, enabling fans to give those who make decisions and implement services a fuller understanding of their views and the issues which affect them.
+It was reintroduced in 2013 to enhance communication between fans and the club, enabling fans to give those who make decisions and implement services a fuller understanding of their views and the issues which affect them.

 The result is constructive dialogue between those who are passionate about the success of Newcastle United.